simonklee/opentui-tex/README.md

 Options beyond `BoxOptions`:

-- `formula` (required) — TeX source, at most 4,096 UTF-8 bytes.
+- `formula` (required): TeX source, at most 4,096 UTF-8 bytes.
-- `foreground`, `background` (required) — six-digit hex colors (`#rrggbb`).
+- `foreground`, `background` (required): six-digit hex colors (`#rrggbb`).
-- `backend` (required) — the `TexBackend` that renders the formula.
+- `backend` (required): the `TexBackend` that renders the formula.
-- `display` — display style instead of inline style.
-Default `false`.
+- `display`: display style instead of inline style.
+The default is `false`.
-- `widthMax`, `heightMax` — output limits in cells.
-Defaults 80 and 24.
+- `widthMax`, `heightMax`: output limits in cells.
+The defaults are 80 and 24.
-- `fallback` — failure behavior.
-Default `"message"`.
+- `fallback`: behavior after a failure.
+The default is `"message"`.
-- `streaming` — preview-only updates for incomplete input.
-Default `false`.
+- `streaming`: preview updates for incomplete input.
+The default is `false`.
-- `imageOptions` — options for the installed `ImageRenderable`.
+- `imageOptions`: options for the installed `ImageRenderable`.
-- `onError` — receives backend errors.
+- `onError`: receives backend errors.

-When you assign `formula.formula`, `TexRenderable` installs a synchronous Unicode preview and queues the selected backend.
-A native result upgrades the same `TexRenderable` to an image. `formula.whenReady()` tracks replacements and resolves after `TexRenderable` installs the latest request.
+When you assign `formula.formula`, `TexRenderable` installs a synchronous Unicode preview.
+It then starts a request for the selected backend.
+A native result replaces the preview with an image in the same `TexRenderable`.

-`formula.ready` exposes the current individual request. `setColors()` rerenders after a terminal theme change. `TexRenderable` aborts stale and destroyed-node requests.
+`formula.whenReady()` tracks replacement requests.
+It resolves after `TexRenderable` installs the latest result. `formula.ready` exposes the current request. `setColors()` renders the formula again after a terminal theme change. `TexRenderable` aborts requests for stale or destroyed nodes.

-With `streaming: true`, only the synchronous Unicode preview updates.
-The layout renders incomplete trailing constructs as `□` placeholders.
+With `streaming: true`, only the synchronous Unicode preview changes.
+The layout shows incomplete constructs at the end as `□` placeholders.

-Failure behavior is explicit. `fallback: "unicode"` keeps the semantic preview. `"retain"` restores the previous successful backend result.
+The `fallback` option controls behavior after a failure. `"unicode"` keeps the semantic preview. `"retain"` restores the previous successful backend result.
 `"message"` displays an error. `"throw"` rejects readiness.
 The default is `"message"`.

-Applications must share one backend across their `TexRenderable`s.
-The receiver owns image outputs from a `TexBackend` and must dispose them.
+Share one backend across multiple `TexRenderable` instances.
+A `TexBackend` transfers ownership of each image output to the receiver.
+The receiver must dispose the image. `TexRenderable` manages all images that its backend returns.
-`TexRenderable` manages the images that its backend returns, including stale and retained-fallback outputs.
-Thus most applications do not manage images directly.
+This includes stale outputs and outputs kept by the `"retain"` fallback.
+Thus, most applications do not manage images directly.

 ## React and Solid

-Registration uses the same pattern as the other OpenTUI extension packages:
+Use the same registration pattern as other OpenTUI extension packages:

 ```ts
 import { registerTex } from "@simonklee/opentui-tex/react"; // or @simonklee/opentui-tex/solid